jonestg/jumpcloud-user-manager/README.md

 * Material will match JumpCloud's look and feel
 * This app will be loaded behind behind a log-in
 * The server will implicitly know the logged user and only allow access to the appropriate users
+* The System User manager will be one page that is a part of a bigger app
-* I don't to actually implement or match the api exactly (I'll use an out of the box REST server)
+* I don't need to actually implement or match the api exactly (I'll use an out of the box REST server)
 * It's more important to show testing principles than to actually test everything (for the sake of time)
-* The intended structure of the User model

 ## Technical Choices
 ### UI Framework
 Vue.js

 ### Component Library
-__Vue Material__ - Seems to have the components I need as well as a large user-base
+~~__Vue Material__ - Seems to have the components I need as well as a large user-base~~ The bulk of Vue Materials components are in beta and a little buggy

+__Vuetify__ - Has a large user base good documentation and lots of examples

 ### Testing
 __Unit tests__: Jest